gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/Security/index.en.md

 * `Principal`: Specifies the principal that is allowed or denied access to a resource.
 Here, the wildcard "*” is used to apply the rule to all.
 * `Action`: Describes the specific actions that will be allowed or denied.

-(For further information on the available policy options and how to tailor this to your specific needs, please see the official documentation (here <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html>)
+(For further information on the available policy options and how to tailor this to your specific needs, please see the [official AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html)).

 Next, apply the newly created policy to bucket `example-bucket`:
 ```bash